Stuart-Mouse/jai-gon/README.md

 This IO Data system is provided so that the user can extend the parser in some simple ways, but if your needs are not covered by what is already offered through IO Data, you may wish to just modify `add_data_binding_to_node` and `process_node_binding` directly.

-Or, add a post-processing pass over the data you load, after you load it.
+Or, add a post-processing pass over the data you load after you load it.

 The parser used to have some additional features for handling references between fields, but that functionality was removed in a recent refactor.
 There were several reasons for this, but the main reason is that value add just didn't justify the extra code, so I chunked it.